Calamba, Laguna: Early history

 The oldest part of Calamba is believed to be Barangay Sucol where its first settlers remained.
 With the arrival of Spaniards, the whole area was converted into a hacienda, then a part of Tabuco (present-day Cabuyao).
 In 1639 Calamba was the site of a rebellion of Chinese farmers, who had been forcibly resettled there by Governor Sebastián Hurtado de Corcuera.
 This rebellion spread north of the Pasig River and eventually culminated in the deaths of over 20,000 Chinese in the whole region surrounding Manila.
 Calamba became an independent pueblo on August 28, 1742, and formed into the town of Calamba in 1770.
 In 1813, Calamba was placed in the hands of "encargados" by the Dominican Brothers, who divided it into portions and sold the haciendas to the natives during the American regime.
+The 1818 Spanish census recorded the area having 959 native families and 4 Spanish-Filipino families.

 World War II

 During the Japanese occupation in World War II, Calamba was the location of a massacre committed by the Imperial Japanese Army, in which at least 2,000 civilians were killed.
 The St. John the Baptist Church, established in 1859, was burned by the Japanese during World War II.
 It was reconstructed by Fr.
 Eliseo Dimaculangan.
 It was the christening site of José Rizal.
 The original baptismal font has been preserved and refurbished.